roshnitriveni/DynamicLinqPredicates/README.md

  result = employees.AsQueryable().Where(predicate).ToList();
 ```
-You can use the same logic when you want to apply filters  on multiple fields and want to sort data.
+You can use the same logic when you want to apply filters  on multiple fields and want to sort data.(Attached in demo)